Psalms For Life

 Deliver me, God!

-Like Psalm 2, this psalm responds to an attempted coup—only here David’s own egomaniacal son leads the power grab.
-David’s family life is a veritable train wreck.
-Absalom’s revolt came at the culmination of a whole series of failures on David’s part—failures to do right.
-David’s over-indulgent parental love and his desire to avoid public disgrace kept him from faithfully holding his sons to account.
-When Absalom returned from self-exile, David left him in limbo, which fed Absalom’s overblown sense of injustice until it led him to rebel.
+Like Psalm 2, this psalm responds to an attempted coup.
+Here David’s own son is leading the power grab.
+By now David’s family life is a veritable train wreck.
+Absalom’s revolt ended a whole series of failures on David’s part—failures to do right.
+David’s over-indulgent love and his desire to avoid public disgrace kept him from faithfully holding his narcissistic sons, Amnon and Absalom, to account.
+David’s refusal to resolve things between him and Absalom when he returned from self-exile, fed Absalom’s mistaken sense of injustice, which led to his rebellion.

 Prayer:

 No less a work in progress than David, I desperately need your grace, Lord.
 Deliver me from evil—my own as well as that of others.
-You mercifully shield me, honor me, and lift up my head.
-However hopeless things seem, I put my trust in you.
+You mercifully shield me, honor me, restore me.
+However hopeless things seem, I trust in your rock-solid love.
 All other ground is sinking sand.
 Amen.

 During your free moments today, meditate on these words: